ucb-stat133/stat133-fall-2017/hws/post02-second-post.md

 <h3>
 Extra Comments
 </h3>
-In addition to the rubric, here's a list of 8 questions to be answered by the reviewer:
+In addition to the rubric, here's a list of 7 questions to be answered by the reviewer:

 -   If you were not able to reproduce all the results (e.g. outputs, tables, graphs) of the post, why was that?

 -   What things did you like about the post?
 Mention at least two of them.

 -   What things could potentially be improved?
 Provide respectful constructive criticism.

--   Would you endorse reading the post on your social media apps (e.g. facebook, twitter, etc)?

 -   Would you make the post part of the reading material for future editions of Stat 133?